AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/use-workfront-with-jira/configure-workfront-for-jira.md

 1. In the **[!UICONTROL [!DNL Jira] project]** field, start typing the name of a [!DNL Jira] project, then click to select it when it displays in the list.

-   When the [!DNL Jira] issue is created, it is placed on the project you specify here.
+   When the [!DNL Jira] issue is created, it is placed on the project you chose here.

 1. Select an **I[!UICONTROL ssue type]** from the drop-down menu.